L3MON4D3/LuaSnip/DOC.md

 * `from_filetype`: the default for `ft_func`.
 Simply returns the filetype(s) of
   the buffer.
-* `from_cursor_pos`: uses treesitter to determine the filetype at the cursor.
+* `from_cursor_pos`: uses tree-sitter to determine the filetype at the cursor.
-  With that, it's possible to expand snippets in injected regions, as long as the treesitter parser supports them.
+  With that, it's possible to expand snippets in injected regions, as long as the tree-sitter parser supports them.
   If this is used in conjunction with `lazy_load`, extra care must be taken that all the filetypes that can be expanded in a given buffer are also returned by `load_ft_func` (otherwise their snippets may not be loaded).